 There are many different hydrangeas to choose from and over the last decade, many new varieties have been introduced.
-They are easy to grow and quick to establish, making an impact in just a few seasons.
+They’re easy to grow and quick to establish, making an impact in just a few seasons.
 Discover nine of the best hydrangeas to grow.

 Lavatera (tree mallows or shrubby mallows) can put on a lot of growth in one season, and should produce masses of hollyhock-like flowers in their first year.
 Grow in fertile, well-drained soil in full sun, in a sheltered spot.
 Cut back in spring.
 Pictured is Lavatera maritima.

 Buddlejas are vigorous, easy shrubs.
 Their mostly pink, magenta and purple flowers are very attractive to butterflies – hence their common name, the butterfly bush.
-Discover the best shrubs for butterflies.
 Cut back hard in spring.
 Buddleja davidii ‘Summer Beauty’, pictured, is a compact variety.